 First and foremost, the organization, alley, or committee holding the handicap tournament takes the basic score.
 The basis score will ultimately decide the handicap scores of all the beginner and less-skilled bowling individuals.

-The basis score is taken from the average of the best player of the tournament or the alley.
+The basis score is taken from the average of the tournament’s best player or the alley.
 This helps the committee establish a limit.
 For example, if the best bowler’s average is 210, the basis score will be taken as 210, and further calculations will occur according to the basis score.

 Finding Average of Previous Games

-In the next step, as you are an individual participating in the tournament, the tournament hosting organization or bowling alley will take all the games you played in the last season and take the average.
+In the next step, as an individual participating in the tournament, the tournament hosting organization or bowling alley will take all the games you played in the last season and the average.
 This is essential if you want to qualify for a handicap advantage.

-Assume that you played 6 games in the last season, then the sum of all those games divided by 6 will be the average bowling score for you.
-If you want the handicap advantage, your score must be lesser than the average of the tournament’s best bowler.
+Assume that you played 6 games in the last season.
+Then the sum of all those games divided by 6 will be your average bowling score.
+If you want the handicap advantage, your score must be less than the tournament’s best bowler’s average.

 Subtracting from Basis Score